( 7008 Reads)

 One drawback of the Korean plan, as with the Chinese, was a significant intrusion into the private lives of its citizens to allow effective contact tracing.
 Other societies, such as the United Kingdom, the US, and Canada, may not be so willing to give up these privacy rights.
 Fortunately, there are other compelling solutions to contact tracing. (see below)

 The US's patchwork response contrasts sharply with the coordinated response of Taiwan, South Korea, and China to the pandemic.
-Poor leadership at the federal level is the primary reason that the US is now the epicenter of the epidemic, with millions of cases and hundreds of thousands of deaths.
+Poor leadership at the federal level is the primary reason that the US was the epicenter of the epidemic in 2020-21, with tens of millions of cases and millions of deaths.
 Even more frightening is the irresponsible, premature push at the federal level to relax state health orders that, where implemented, have significantly slowed the spread of COVID-19.
-A "return to normal" risks allowing the virus to again spread in communities, causing illness, death, and economic disruption on a scale not seen anywhere else in the world.
-The disappointing news that some states may be manipulating their numbers is terrifying
+A rushed "return to normal" risks allowed the virus to again spread in communities, causing illness, death, and economic disruption on a scale not seen anywhere else in the world.
+The disappointing news that some states may manipulated their numbers is terrifying.

 The premature reopening of economies in the Southern United States, promoted by Donald Trump and misinformed governors that are hostile to science, has created the crisis that experts predicted.
-As of July 12th, new cases in Florida (9,957), Georgia (1,815), Arizona (3,479), and Texas (9,239) are hitting record levels with the epidemic raging out of control.
-Mandatory mask orders and reimplementation of restrictions might bring the epidemic back under control, but mixed messages at the federal, state, and local level, leave populations confused.
+As of July 12th, 2022 new cases in Florida (317,039), Georgia (105,303), Arizona (83,699), and Texas (288,520) indicate a virus raging out of control.
+Mandatory mask orders and reimplementation of restrictions could have brought the epidemic back under control, but mixed messages at the federal, state, and local level leave populations confused.
 In addition, propaganda broadcast from websites and news channels makes matters worse.
 The general population needed to educate themselves, start wearing masks, and social distancing.
 However, with the contradictory information coming to them from all sides, the general population is understandably confused.

 A change of President has helped the US response.
 However, much of the damage has already been done.
-Almost 600,000 Americans have died from COVID-19, making it the 3rd leading cause of death.
-The vaccination campaign greatly decreased the spread of the epidemic, but because of misinformation, many citizens are afraid to be vaccinated and we may not achieve herd immunity in a timely fashion.
+Over 1 million Americans have died from COVID-19, making it the 3rd leading cause of death.
+The vaccination campaign greatly decreased the spread of the epidemic, but because of misinformation, many citizens are afraid to be vaccinated, and we did not achieve herd immunity in a timely fashion.
+In fact, we are still not there, and I fear we never will be.